- 30 min

 - 250g dried apricot halves

-Place the oven rack in the lower third of the oven and then preheat to 110°C. Draw a circle on a piece of baking paper using a 20cm cake tin as a guide.
+Place the oven rack in the lower third of the oven and then preheat to 110°C (fan forced).
+Draw a circle on a piece of baking paper using a 20cm cake tin as a guide.
 Place the baking paper, marked side down, on a baking tray.

 Place egg whites in a large mixing bowl and use an electric mixer with a whisk attachment to whisk on medium or medium-high speed until foamy.
 Add salt, vinegar and cornflour and whisk on medium or medium-high speed until soft peaks form (this will take about 1 minute).